Alarmo

-The Nintendo Sound Clock: Alarmo is a digital alarm clock developed and produced by Nintendo.
+The is a digital alarm clock developed and produced by Nintendo.
 It was released exclusively at Nintendo stores and online for Nintendo Switch Online subscribers on October 10, 2024.
 The device widely released in stores in 2025.

 Features

 The device consists of a 2.8″ LCD screen to display the time and other metrics, as well as a large light-up dial which can be used to navigate menus.
-As a "smart" alarm clock it has a 2.4 GHz WiFi connectivity for firmware and content download.
+As a "smart" alarm clock it has a 2.4 GHz Wi-Fi connectivity for firmware and content download.
 Unlike traditional alarm clocks, Alarmo uses a 24 GHz mmWave presence sensor to detect motion during sleep and waking up.
 The longer the user stays in bed without moving, the louder and more intense the sound of the alarm will become.
 Alarmo will play game sounds as the user starts to move around in bed, and will play a fanfare once they are out of bed completely.
 Additionally, the user can also view sleep records from the device and play ambient music at night while falling asleep.

 Alarmo can be set to various game themes based on various Nintendo Switch titles, which will alter the display of the clock as well as the music and sounds that play.
 At launch, the clock contained themes for Super Mario Odyssey, The Legend of Zelda: Breath of the Wild, Splatoon 3, Pikmin 4, and Ring Fit Adventure.
 Each game theme contains seven alarms, for a total of 35 alarms pre-installed with the device.
 Further themes are planned to be added over time and can be installed wirelessly with a connected Nintendo account.
 A theme for Mario Kart 8 Deluxe was released in an update on December 10, 2024, a theme for Super Mario Bros. was released on March 10, 2025, a theme for Animal Crossing: New Horizons was released on May 21, 2025, and a Kirby and the Forgotten Land theme was released on October 9, 2025.
 Additionally, the clock displays a render of a character from a chosen theme beneath the current time which moves to the left or right of the display depending on detected movements.